 Modern Regulation for Today's Marketplace

-Recognizing the dire need for reform, FDA, public health stakeholders, and industry came together to drive historic change.
-As a champion and vocal advocate for OTC Monograph reform, the Consumer Healthcare Products Association (CHPA) strongly supported the bipartisan legislation — the Over-the-Counter Monograph Safety, Innovation, and Reform Act — that overhauled the system and will affect Americans for generations to come.
+Recognizing the need for reform, FDA, public health stakeholders, and industry came together to drive historic change.
+As a champion and vocal advocate for OTC Monograph reform, the Consumer Healthcare Products Association (CHPA) strongly supported bipartisan legislation in 2020 that overhauled the system, which needs to be reauthorized by Congress every five years.

 Letter to Dr. Shawn Dressman regarding U.S. Pharmacopeia's Stimuli article: USP's Monographs in Support of FDA's OTC Monograph System: Modernization Opportunities.